Loading...

 For the second expression, the generator is configured to replace all of the matching values.
 The Business Name generator is applied with consistency disabled.

-The generator generates a new valid Canadian Social Insurance Number that preserves the formatting of the original value.
+The SIN generator generates a new valid Canadian Social Insurance Number that preserves the formatting of the original value.

 The SIN generator does not support linking.
 It can be self-consistent, but not consistent with another column.
 You cannot configure differential privacy.